-Example 2.3.
+Example 2.4.
 Certainly \mathbb{Z} is an additive group; in fact, it is abelian.
 Why?

-- We know it is a monoid under addition.
+- It is a monoid under addition.

-- Every integer has an additive inverse $in \mathbb{Z}$.
+- Every integer has an additive inverse, and that inverse lies in \mathbb{Z} .

 - Addition of integers is commutative.